nvbogu/Natural-Language-Understanding-API/README.md

 ```
 It should be the version Rasa 1.10.14.

-After installing RASA make sure that you are in <your_project_name> folder and clone the git repository by running:
+After installing RASA make sure that you are in <your_project_name> folder and clone the Git repository by running:
 ```sh
 git clone https://github.com/Ameckto/voice_assistant_ai_for_conference_systems.git
 ```

-The repository you just downloaded makes usage of the spacy package which is a free open-source library for natural language processing in python.
+The repository you just downloaded makes usage of the Spacy package which is a free open-source library for Natural Language Processing in Python.
 Thus you need to install it by running:

 ```sh
 pip install spacy
 ```

-The repository also makes usage of the spacy en_core_web_md pretrained statistical model for english.
+The repository also makes usage of the Spacy en_core_web_md pretrained statistical model for English.
 Download it by running:
 ```sh
 python -m spacy download en_core_web_md
 ```